aas-core-works/design-docs/README.md

-# Design Docs for aasx-core
+# Design Docs for aas-core

-This collection of documents captures the design decisions we made while discussing and designing the aasx-core library.
+This collection of documents captures the design decisions we made while discussing and designing the aas-core library.

-The documentation is available on https://aasx-core-works.github.io/design-docs/.
+The documentation is available on https://aas-core-works.github.io/design-docs/.

 ## A Note about Validity